dawsonbooth/ascii-art/README.md

 pip install ascii-art-cli
 ```

-This package is not to be confused with <a href="https://pypi.org/project/ascii_art/">ascii_art</a> or other various ASCII art programs.
+This package is not to be confused with [ascii_art](https://pypi.org/project/ascii_art/) or other various ASCII art packages.

 # Usage